oksanab91/angular-app-with-images-and-gps/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.

+The application displays cards with items' details and allows to manage the data, including add, delete and modify options.

+The app creates links with gps coordinates per entered address.

+Also, it has an option to find and update item's image.

-Main librarie and techniques:
+### Main libraries and techniques:

-- Bootstrap 4 anf Font Awesome for design and styling
+- [Bootstrap 4](https://getbootstrap.com/docs/4.4/getting-started/introduction/) and Font Awesome Web Application icons for   design and styling
-- In-memory cache technique to improve performance
+- In-memory cache technique to improve app performance
-- RxJs to get and manage data
+- [RxJs](https://angular.io/guide/rx-library) to get and manage data
-- Nominatim to get address longitude and latitude
+- [Nominatim](https://nominatim.org/release-docs/develop/api/Overview/) to find address longitude and latitude dynamically

 ## Views:

 - Person List
 - Person Edit/Add
 - Navigation bar with search panel
+- Image modal selector

 ## Components: